 In our Vegan Range, you can now find Quorn Battered or Breaded Fishless Fillets, Hot and Spicy Burgers, Vegan Nuggets, Escalopes, Pieces and Fillets alongside a selection of vegan deli items including Quorn Pepperoni, Quorn Smoky Ham and Chicken Free Slices.
 View our full Vegan range here.

-Mycoprotein is the chief ingredient common to all Quorn products and is a unique, nutritious and sustainable vegan protein source that can contribute to a healthy, balanced vegan diet.
+Quorn mycoprotein is the chief ingredient common to all Quorn products and is a unique, nutritious and sustainable vegan protein source that can contribute to a healthy, balanced vegan diet.

-- Mycoprotein contains no cholesterol
+- Quorn mycoprotein contains no cholesterol

 How is it made?

-Mycoprotein is made by fermentation of the naturally occurring fungus Fusarium venenatum and replicates the taste and texture of meat really well!
+Quorn mycoprotein is made by fermentation of the naturally occurring fungus Fusarium venenatum and replicates the taste and texture of meat really well!
 This means we don’t have to miss out on the meals with love as we start to reduce our meat intake or remove it altogether!

 We use the age-old method of fermentation, but on a large scale – in tall, highly specialised fermenters, similar to what you would find in a brewery!
-This produces a mycoprotein paste, or ‘dough’, which is then seasoned and mixed with plant protein for our vegan products (we use free-range egg white in our veggie products) and it's this that helps to bind the mix.
+This produces a Quorn mycoprotein paste, or ‘dough’, which is then seasoned and mixed with plant protein for our vegan products (we use free-range egg white in our veggie products) and it's this that helps to bind the mix.
 It is then simply steam cooked, chilled and frozen and it’s this careful combination of technical processes that make Quorn a much-loved meat-free alternative.